jingwanhsu/Arduino-IRRemore-Translator/README.md

 ## How to use

 Please see the example `remote_click/remote_click.ino`.
 It's translating signals of a CD player remote to of the TV remote.
-The translator library is `IRRemoteTranslator`.
+The translator library is `IRRemoteTranslator.h`.
 You can define your own translations by including that in your own design.